IgniteUI/igniteui-docfx/en/components/spreadsheet_configuring.md

 title: Angular Spreadsheet | Grid Controls | Ignite UI for Angular | Configuration | Infragistics |
 _description: Use the Spreadsheet control to embed Excel document creation and editing experiences right into your application.
 _keywords: Spreadsheet, Ignite UI for Angular, Infragistics
+mentionedTypes: ['XamSpreadsheet']
 ---

 ## Configuring Spreadsheet

-The [`IgxSpreadsheet`](/angular-apis/typescript/latest/classes/igxspreadsheet.html) allows the user to configure many different aspects of the control, including but not limited to editing of the cells, the visibility of gridlines and headers, protection, zoom level, and various other properties related to the Excel worksheet.
+The `XamSpreadsheet` allows the user to configure many different aspects of the control, including but not limited to editing of the cells, the visibility of gridlines and headers, protection, zoom level, and various other properties related to the Excel worksheet.

 ### Demo